Fuco1/smartparens/README.md

 Smartparens is minor mode for Emacs that *deals with parens pairs and tries to be smart about it*.
 It started as a unification effort to combine functionality of several existing packages in a single, compatible and extensible way to deal with parentheses, delimiters, tags and the like.
 Some of these packages include [autopair](https://github.com/capitaomorte/autopair), [textmate](http://code.google.com/p/emacs-textmate/), [wrap-region](https://github.com/rejeep/wrap-region), [electric-pair-mode](http://www.emacswiki.org/emacs/ElectricPair), [paredit](http://emacswiki.org/emacs/ParEdit) and others.
 With the basic features found in other packages it also brings many improvements as well as completely new features.
 [Here's][wiki-what] a highlight of some features, for a complete list and detailed documentation look in the [manual][wiki-new].

-For the complete documentation visit the [documentation wiki][wiki].
+[Rommel Martinez](https://github.com/ebzzry) wrote a [shortish introduction](https://ebzzry.github.io/emacs-pairs.html) with worked examples, for the complete documentation visit the [documentation wiki][wiki].

 [wiki]: https://github.com/Fuco1/smartparens/wiki
 [wiki-what]: https://github.com/Fuco1/smartparens/wiki#wiki-what-is-this-package-about?